mattwach/battery_drainer/README.md

 ![fan](images/fan.png)

 The circuit is just a 12V linear regulator with supporting capacitors.
-The connections support "PWM" style PC case fans which generally acccept a 25Khz PWM signal on pin 4.
+The connections support "PWM" style PC case fans which generally accept a 25Khz PWM signal on pin 4.

 A flyback diode is needed when powering generic motors but is unlikely to be